lrvick/dotvim/README.md

 So let's face it.
 Stock vim on most machines is pretty painful for a seasoned programmer.
-Things like managing history, proper language indention, syntax checking auto complete etc, are just not there.
+Things like managing history, proper language indention, syntax checking, auto complete etc, are just not there.
 To that end, here is my setup that I have lovingly refined though many years of vimming.
 Vim, with this setup, is the only IDE I use.
 (Yes, I just called vim an IDE.
 Deal.)